On balanced Hermitian threefolds with parallel Bismut torsion: Balanced BTP threefolds

 \begin{definition} A local unitary frame $e$ on a given balanced Hermitian threefold $(M^3,g)$ is called a {\bf special frame,} if the Chern torsion components under $e$ satisfy

 \end{definition}

-Lemma \ref{lemmaA} simply says that special frames exist around any given point on a balanced threefold.
+Lemma \ref{lemmaA} simply says that special frames exist in a neighborhood of any given point in a balanced threefold wherever the $B$ tensor has constant rank.
 Now let $(M^3,g)$ be a compact Hermitian threefold that is balanced and BTP.
+Then the condition $\nabla^bB=0$ guarantees that $B$ has constant rank over the entire $M$ as the eigenfunctions of $B$ are constants, so there always exist special frames everywhere.
 Let $e$ be a special frame and write

 \begin{lemma} Let $(M^3,g)$ be a Hermitian threefold that is balanced and BTP.
 Suppose that $e$ is a special frame.
-Then the local non-negative functions $a_1, a_2, a_3$ given by (\ref{eq:a}) are global constants, and
+Then the local non-negative functions $a_1, a_2, a_3$ given by (\ref{eq:a}) are global constants and we may assume $a_1 \geq a_2 \geq a_3$ after a signed permutation of $e$.
+Furthermore, it holds that

 where $\theta^b$ denotes the matrix of the Bismut connection $\nabla^b$ under the frame $e$. \end{lemma}